SparagusGamer/SparagusGamer/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a website
-- 🌱 I’m currently learning code
+- 🌱 I’m currently learning html, css and Javascript
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with code
 - 💬 Ask me about ...